hostmobility/documentation/docs/system/sdk/sdk.md

 ## Overview

-Reference SDKs are soon available at [hostmobility.org/sdk](https://hostmobility.org/sdk).
+Reference SDKs are to be made available at [hostmobility.org/sdk](https://hostmobility.org/sdk).

 ## Building